Education Enhancing Lives in Thailand

 »» Being between wind and water or thrown to the wolves; being susceptible to physical harm, injury, damage or danger: that is the state of being vulnerable.
 Such is the reality for many of the 3.7 million migrant workers found in Thailand.
 Yet, there is a portion of this already exceptionally vulnerable group that is even more at risk: the children that accompany their parents to this new life.

 Originating from countries like Myanmar, Laos and Cambodia, they flee ethnic cleansing, persecution and poverty.
 There are a staggering 60 000 migrant children affiliated with construction sites in Thailand alone.
 Country Director for UNICEF Thailand, Thomas Davin, says that these children have a handicap from the beginning.
 Having to adapt to a new culture, with a new language and way of life, let alone parents who are working long hours, creates an extreme need for protection and support.
 It’s a massive problem needing bold and creative solutions to alter its course.

-Sansiri PLC, one of Thailand’s foremost property developers, and a key employer of migrant workers, have come up with a unique answer to the plight of these children.
-Not put off by the scale and seriousness of the situation, Sansiri have partnered with UNICEF Thailand and the Baan Dek Foundation/Kids Home.
-Together they have put a ground-breaking initiative into place called ‘The Good Space’.
+Sansiri PLC, one of Thailand’s foremost property developers, and a key employer of migrant workers have come up with a unique answer to the plight of these children.
+Not put off by the scale and seriousness of the situation, Sansiri has partnered with UNICEF Thailand and the Baan Dek Foundation/Kids Home.
+Together they have put a ground-breaking initiative into place, called ‘The Good Space’.